LiskArchive/lisk-newrelic/README.md

 Installed for your convenience are the following:

-1. [Babel][babel] plus various plugins, presets and tools so you can write modern JavaScript without worrying about compatibility.
 1. [Prettier][prettier] for standard code formatting.
 1. [ESLint][eslint] plus various configs and plugins, to enforce additional rules beyond Prettier’s remit.